jupyterlab/jupyterlab/docs/source/extension/ui_helpers.rst

 .. code:: typescript

    showDialog({
-     title: 'Dialog title', // Can be a text or a react element
+     title: 'Dialog title', // Can be text or a react element
-     body: 'Dialog body', // Can be a text, a widget or a react element
+     body: 'Dialog body', // Can be text, a widget or a react element
-     host: document.body, // Host element
+     host: document.body, // Parent element for rendering the dialog
      buttons: [ // List of buttons
       {
         label: 'my button', // Button label
         caption: 'my button title', // Button title
         className: 'my-button', // Additional button CSS class
-        accept: true, // Whether this is the discarding or accepting the dialog
+        accept: true, // Whether this button will discard or accept the dialog
-        displayType: 'default' // 'default' or 'warn' to tune style }
+        displayType: 'default' // applies 'default' or 'warn' styles }
      ],
-     checkbox: { // Optional checkbox in dialog footer
+     checkbox: { // Optional checkbox in the dialog footer
        label: 'check me', // Checkbox label
        caption: 'check me I\'magic', // Checkbox title
        className: 'my-checkbox', // Additional checkbox CSS class
        checked: true, // Default checkbox state
      },
      defaultButton: 0, // Index of the default button
-     focusNodeSelector: '.my-input', // Selector to use for focusing an element on display
+     focusNodeSelector: '.my-input', // Selector for focussing an input element when dialog opens
      hasClose: false, // Whether to display a close button or not
-     renderer: undefined // To define to customize dialog structure.
+     renderer: undefined // To define customized dialog structure })
-   })

 .. note::

-   If you do not specify any options, the dialog will only contain two buttons *OK* and *Cancel*.
+   If no options are specified, the dialog will only contain *OK* and *Cancel* buttons.

 Message Dialogs
 ^^^^^^^^^^^^^^^